MichaelGrupp/calibration/ReadMe.md

 The first step is installing CSM.
 Please see the instructions at the website
 <http://purl.org/censi/2007/csm>.

+ROS users can install it via:

+    $ sudo apt install ros-<rosdistro>-csm

-The minimal steps are as follows:
+Alternatively, the minimal steps are as follows:

     $ git clone git://github.com/AndreaCensi/csm.git
     $ cd csm